Article

 Enterprise Resource Planning platforms (ERPs) have been present in LATAM for the last 40 years and are the technological backbone of sales, manufacturing, and financial operations for many of the largest companies.
 Most of these ERPs used to have large total cost of ownership (TCOs) and had opportunities in their deployment and stabilization periods.
 ERP vendors generally estimate software should cost 2 to 3% of annual sales; one vendor generally says new implementations take 6-12 months.
 (Read more on the ERP evolution and how to find the right approach for your ERP transformation.)

 Over the last ten years, the emergence of both Software as a Service (SaaS) instead of on-prem, vertical service providers and open-source software have streamlined ERP adoption and made it more flexible and accessible for businesses of all sizes.
 These developments made it less important for startups to deal with intricate architectures, infrastructure, and acquiring in-house expertise for ERP adoption.
+Our in-depth exploration into how startups engage with ERPs involved comprehensive interviews with 10 diverse startups.
+These ranged across a spectrum of geographies, industries, and stages of development – from nascent ventures to high-valued unicorns.

+The rich insights gleaned from these dialogues shed light on the adoption patterns of ERP systems, unveiling key trends and adaptable strategies relevant to startups of varying sizes and sectors.
 A notable observation was that numerous startups begin to seriously consider ERP integration only upon reaching the Series B funding stage or under the influence of new investors.
 A significant barrier for these companies is the lack of standardized processes and workflows.

+This fosters a view of ERP systems in which there are opportunities into how inflexible and ill-suited they are, especially when incorporating international fiscal, legal, and regulatory requirements into their frameworks.
 On the other end of the spectrum, more mature startups, especially those that have progressed beyond the Series B or C stages, frequently acknowledge the pivotal role of ERP systems in instilling financial discipline and serving as a reliable ‘source of truth.’
 This perspective starkly contrasts with that of younger startups, which often exhibit skepticism towards the accuracy and reliability of their data reporting.

 The downfall of FTX, which filed for bankruptcy, serves as a cautionary tale.
 Here, the reliance on informal communication channels like Slack for billing and consumer-grade software such as QuickBooks for critical record-keeping resulted in significant challenges in maintaining data integrity and procedural consistency, a point underscored by federal prosecutors.